internetfiles/CINEMA/README.md

 # CINEMA

-CINEMA is a website where you can stream different movies and tv shows for free.
+Munowatchlol is a website where you can stream different movies and tv shows with Subtitles for free.
 This is made purely for education purpose. i made this websit as my first big project when i was just a beginner in web development. since then i have learned alot.

 ## Screenshots